Calculate inheritance tax for real estate online: Secure cost advantages in 2025

 • €200,000 for grandchildren (Tax Class I)

-• €100,000 for parents and grandparents in the case of inheritance (Tax Class I)
+• €100,000 for parents and grandparents on inheritance (Tax Class I)

-Calculate your tax burden in advance in 4 steps
+Calculate the tax burden in 4 steps

-2. Deduct allowance: Subtract your personal allowance (e.g. €400,000 for a child) from the market value.
+2. Subtract personal allowance: Deduct your personal allowance (e.g. €400,000 for a child) from the market value.

 3. Calculate taxable amount: The result is the taxable acquisition.